 Nature Education Programs

 LRC Fall-Winter Hours M-F 10am-5pm, Sat.
 10-2 unless otherwise noted.
 Closed M-F 12:30-1:30.
-The LRC will be closed Monday, September 2 in observance of Labor Day.
-The Classroom and/or building is closed during scheduled classes, programs, and camps.
+The LRC will be closed in observance of the following: Monday, October 14 for Columbus Day, Monday, November 11 for Veteran's Day, Thursday and Friday, November 28-29 for the Thanksgiving holiday, Christmas Day December 25 and New Year's Day January 1.
+The Classroom and/or building is closed during scheduled classes, programs, hikes and camps.
 Please refer to the Program Guide and Calendar for these event times.

 Nature Hikes will take place as part of scheduled programs, at random (will be posted on Facebook), or upon request for families or groups of 5 or more.
 If your group would like to schedule a general or specific hike with a Naturalist please call the Learning Resource Center or email to schedule your hike.

 Please register for all programs listed by clicking the following link.
 Go to fairlawn.activityreg.com to register or click free & paid programs link below.